WasmEdge/docs/docs/contribute/plugin/intro.md

     B -- Registers --> C((Wasmedge Runtime))
 ```

-## Usages of WasmEdge Plug-in

-WasmEdge plug-ins can be used in various scenarios, such as high-performance domain-specific languages, cloud-native JavaScript runtime, edge computing, serverless, SaaS, service mesh, and blockchain applications.
-Moreover, WasmEdge plug-ins can be used in microservices, providing a lightweight, secure, high-performance runtime compatible with frameworks like Dapr and Kubernetes.

-In addition, WasmEdge plug-ins can support serverless functions for SaaS applications, allowing users to extend and customize their experience without operating their API callback servers.
-They can also be embedded into innovative device applications as middleware runtime, rendering interactive content on the UI, connecting to native device drivers, and accessing specialized hardware features.
-WasmEdge plug-ins can manage application state, exchange dynamic data (e.g., strings and arrays) with Wasm programs, and provide native host functions to manipulate data.

 ## Benefits of Using WasmEdge Plug-in

 WasmEdge plug-ins are designed to extend the functionality of the WasmEdge runtime and can be helpful for developers and end-users in several ways: